Thieves evade lasers to nab Italian shipwreck's bell

 "In my mind, the missing bell is of no importance.
 We have the ship's statue of the Madonna in our church, and that for us has much more symbolic meaning."

-Divers recovered the meter-tall plaster statue of the Madonna in January from the ship's chapel and gave the statute to the parish priest of Giglio.
+Divers recovered the metre-tall plaster statue of the Madonna in January from the ship's chapel and gave the statute to the parish priest of Giglio.

 (With reporting by Silvia Ognibene; Writing by Steve Scherer; Editing by Sophie Hares)